devereaweaver/Personal-Site/reading-list.md

 ## Favorite Reads

-<span class="accent-word">**Disclaimer**</span>: *I'm not sponsored by nor do I receive compensation from any of the following authors or publishers, these are simply some of my favorite books about various topics.
+<span class="accent-word">**Disclaimer**</span>: *I'm not sponsored by nor do I receive compensation from any of the following authors or publishers, these are simply some of my favorite books and/or books I'm currently reading about various topics.
 This list is also a work in progress.*

 ### <span id="genres">Genres</span>